fgouteroux/platus/README.md

 ## Platus

 Platus is an python flask app to check **platform's health.** The name come from **platform** and **status**.
+You defines wich services you want to monitor and host it on your own server.
+Services check are based on plugin system.

 Currently supported plugins: